certbot/certbot/docs/contributing.rst

 in Docker.
 For example, from anywhere inside your clone of the Certbot repository you can run the following to check for linting errors::

-  docker-compose run --rm --service-ports development bash -c 'cd src;tox -e lint'
+  docker-compose run --rm --service-ports development bash -c 'tox -e lint'

 .. _prerequisites: